covidcaremap/covid19-healthsystemcapacity/README.md

 > - Be able to make 30% of licensed bed capacity available for COVID-19 patients on 1 week’s notice.
 About 10-20% of a hospital’s bed capacity can be mobilized within a few hours by expediting discharges, using discharge holding areas, converting single rooms to double rooms, and opening closed areas, if staffing is available.
 Another 10% can be obtained within a few days by converting flat spaces, such as lobbies, waiting areas, and classrooms.4
 > - Collaborate in regional plans to be able to make at least 200% of licensed bed capacity in the region available for COVID-19 patients on 2 weeks’ notice.

-How will health systems' planning to
+How will health systems planning to

 > "Be able to make 30% of licensed bed capacity available for COVID-19 patients on 1 week’s notice"